In January I had a miscarriage. Every pregnant woman knows it is possible, but I doubt anyone feels prepared when it happens.

 I wrote these poems because writing them helped me heal -- and because I wanted to offer them to other women who go through this.
 And to those who are caring for the women who go through this.
 So here they are.

 I want to thank this small manuscript's many readers: Sandy Ryan, Emily Banner, Ethan Zuckerman, Alison Kent, Dave Bonta.
 I also want to thank the editors of the journal Frostwriting, in which two of these poems -- "Knowledge" and "Threshold" -- were first published online, one in an earlier form.
-And I want to thank everyone who cradled me at Ohalah: my room-mates from the hashpa'ah intensive and the conference itself, the friend with whom I led services, my hevrutot and spirit buddies, and the many of my teachers and friends who held me, prayed for and with me, and offered blessings both tangible and intangible.
+And I want to thank everyone who cradled me at that rabbinic conference: my room-mates, the friend with whom I led services, and the many of my teachers and friends who held me, prayed for and with me, and offered blessings both tangible and intangible.

 Through exists in a few different formats.
 The first is a limited hand-bound edition of twenty copies, graciously created by Alison Kent.
 That edition is not available online, nor for sale.
 I've given a few of those copies away; I'm hanging on to the rest, for now.
 I find healing in being able to hold them in my hands.